 When I think about the places my imagination took me when reading fairytale storybooks as a child, the scenes consisted of ample greenery, stunning arched bridges, hills for miles and, of course, magical castles complete with towers and flags.
 And while Burnsall doesn’t quite have a grand palace made of stone, it does have everything else.

-An original Anglo-Viking settlement, today, Burnsall remains home to rare Viking and Anglo-Saxon carved stones, which can still be seen to this day at the quaint parish church that stands tall above the waterside village.
+An original Anglo-Viking settlement, today, Burnsall remains home to rare Viking and Anglo-Saxon carved stones, which can still be seen at the quaint parish church that stands tall above the waterside village.

-It’s a popular destination for those in the know that love a slice of peace and quiet, with just one pub, a hotel, two cafes and a village shop to its name.
+It’s a popular destination for those in the know who love a slice of peace and quiet, with just one pub, a hotel, two cafes and a village shop to its name.
 We did say it was rural.
+The pub, the Red Lion, is a stunning village pub that is absolutely huge inside.
+It’s decked with all those quaint touches, such as wooden benches, roaring fires, and a big ol’ bar selling some of the finest ales around.

 In the summer months, you’ll find guests soaking up the scenery by the riverside, walkers taking an idyllic rest from the Dales Way or diners enjoying the views from afar at the nearby Devonshire Fell Hotel – but whatever they’re doing, best believe it’s blooming relaxing.